drawwithcode/2022-group-project-group07/README.md

 SERVER-CLIENT COMMUNICATION

-One of the most complex part we had to deal with was the client-server communication we needed to implement our interactive digital exhibition.
+One of the most complex parts we had to deal with was the client-server communication we needed to implement our interactive digital exhibition.

 ![Server](readme/server_client.png)<br>

-For the realisation of the server, a JavaScript (*server.js*) was created and executed by the framework called *node.js*.
+For the realization of the server, a JavaScript (*server.js*) was created and executed by the framework called *node.js*.

-Data is sent between the master client and the other clients via an events driven server, using sockets as the communication channel.
+Data is sent between the master client and the other clients via an event driven server, using sockets as the communication channel.

 The master client displays the main spiral and receives data from the other clients in the form of further spirals.